-It was suggested that LGPSs should invest 10% of their portfolio in private equity (not mandatory).
+The previous government suggested that LGPSs should have ambitions to invest 10% of their portfolio in private equity (not mandatory).
 The focus on private equity and omission of private debt has been criticised by the PLSA which believes that the focus should be on "private capital", a sentiment that has been publicly shared by several LGPSs.
-The government's response was that although the target is for private equity, it recognises and hopes to incentivise broader opportunities in private markets.
+The government's response at the time was that although the target is for private equity, it recognised and hoped to incentivise broader opportunities in private markets.

-When considering the target of 10% for private equity, several funds fall short with average allocations of 6% according to the latest numbers provided by the LGPS Board for England & Wales.
-When considering "private capital" in its broader sense which includes private equity and venture, private debt and most of infrastructure and real estate, for several LGPS, the 10% target has already been achieved.
+When considering the aspirational target of 10% for private equity, several funds fall short with average allocations of 6% according to the latest numbers provided by the LGPS Board for England & Wales7 (see Figure 2).
+However, when considering "private capital" in its broader sense which includes private equity and venture, private debt and most of infrastructure and real estate, for several LGPS, the 10% target has already been achieved.
+The new government has not, as yet, opted to introduce such a target, however in the government's Pensions Investment Review Interim Report8 issued in November 2024 there remains a strong desire to encourage investment in private markets.